Last Updated: February 12 2021

 - If you have selected:

-- Visual: select Employees and Contractors from the drop-down list to view their relevant schedules.
+- Calendar: select Employees and Contractors from the drop-down list to view their relevant schedules.

-- Summary : select whether you wish to include only Contractors, only Employees or All.
+- Summary or Breakdown : select whether to include only Contractors, only Employees or All.

 - Click Submit.